 The Conference on the Laws of War for the Cyber Era

 Welcome to UCBMUN XXIII!
 I took a class on International Law last year, and realized that contemporary international law has fallen far behind a world where everything from tax filings to birthday cards are digital.
 A world where a nation state could kill hundreds of civilians by attacking a hospital digitally.
 Does the law prohibit such an action?
 Does it view that as an act of war?
 As a huge fan of cybersecurity research, I wanted to see this flaw in the law fixed, and felt that a MUN conference is the perfect medium to help foster this debate.
-I am an Electrical Engineering and Computer Science major, an intern at HP Inc., and a former Editor and Webmaster of the Berkeley Student Journal of Asian Studies.
-I was raised in Poway, CA where I had helped co-found a MUN team at my local high school.
+I am an Electrical Engineering and Computer Science major, a former intern at HP Inc., and a former Editor and Webmaster of the Berkeley Student Journal of Asian Studies.
+I was raised in Poway, CA where I co-founded our local high school's MUN team.
 In the little time I have not writing code, doing math, at MUN, or sleeping I get deeply confused about how I have free time and proceed to read fantasy books and play Dungeons and Dragons.

 Looking forward to a vigorous debate on law and technology,

 Director of Technology